Best cheap true wireless earbuds under $50 that rival more expensive buds.

 Are True Wireless Earbuds Under $50 Worth Buying?

 Having all those wires dangling around is frustrating.
-That is why spending a bit more for wireless earbuds is a worthy investment.
+That is why spending a bit more on wireless earbuds is a worthy investment.
 And they all sound much better than the buds that came with your smartphone.